 4. Zoom Panel Interviews and Virtual Final Interviews.

+This last tip is specifically for hiring managers.
 Final and/or panel interviews with multiple interviewers can be tricky to navigate online.
 The popcorning effect of interviewers jumping into and out of the conversation can be visually confusing and disrupt the flow of an interview.
-These distractions limit the hiring managers’ abilities to properly evaluate a candidate and provide for a less than impressive experience for the candidate.
+These distractions limit the hiring managers’ abilities to properly evaluate a candidate and provide a less impressive experience for the candidate.